Drunk-ed/Object-Detection-with-ROS2-Integration/README.md

-# ROS2 YOLOv8 Object Detection — Publisher and Subscriber
+# Real-Time Object Detection with YOLOv8 and Integration with ROS2

 ## Description